jenkinsci/ecutest-plugin/README.md

 <details>
     <summary>java.lang.UnsatisfiedLinkError: Native Library jacob-1.18-x64/86.dll already loaded in another classloader</summary>

-> This is a [known limitation](#known-limitations) when running the ECU-TEST slave in a user session while the master restarts and reconnects to the slave.
-Ensure that the slave agent is always restarted when the master restarts.
+> This is a [known limitation](#known-limitations) when running the ECU-TEST agent in a user session while the master restarts and reconnects to the agent.
+Ensure that the agent agent is always restarted when the master restarts.

-> This can be achieved by creating an appropriate Windows task named _RESTART_JENKINS_SLAVE_.
+> This can be achieved by creating an appropriate Windows task named _RESTART_JENKINS_AGENT_.

-> Starting with release 2.6 the default Windows task name can be overridden by system property _ecutest.taskName_ on each slave individually.
+> Starting with release 2.6 the default Windows task name can be overridden by system property _ecutest.taskName_ on each agent individually.

-> An example configuration export is attached [here](docs/RESTART_JENKINS_SLAVE.xml) and can be easily imported and modified in the Windows Task Scheduler.
+> An example configuration export is attached [here](docs/RESTART_JENKINS_AGENT.xml) and can be easily imported and modified in the Windows Task Scheduler.
 </details>

 ## Compatibility